iegorov/reveal-slide-vite/README.md

 This project provides a streamlined way to create and manage Reveal.js presentations using Vite.
 It supports loading slides from external HTML files and includes hot module replacement (HMR) for a smooth development experience.

+## View the Presentation Online
+You can view the presentation online at [https://iegorov.github.io/reveal-slide-vite/](https://iegorov.github.io/reveal-slide-vite/).

 ## Features

 - **Reveal.js Integration**: Easily create presentations with the powerful Reveal.js library.